-The most important baby wearing safety rule is to never ever use a carrier in the car.
+The most crucial babywearing safety rule is never to use a carrier in the car.
 It is not a car seat!

-Even though some recommend carrying babies from 0-4 months in a cradle position, experts studying baby wearing safety are now realizing it is an unsafe option.
+Even though some recommend carrying babies from 0-4 months in a cradle position, experts studying babywearing safety are now realizing it is an unsafe option.
 Positional asphyxiation is the term used to describe what happens when the chin presses onto the chest and the airway is blocked.
-Since these babies do not yet have the strength to control and lift their heads, they can suffocate within 3-5 minutes... without ever making a sound.
-That is why it is so very important to check them often and see that their breathing is regular and their colour good.
-An upright position is always preferable and there are carriers, which allow this for position newborn babies.
+Since these babies do not yet have the strength to control and lift their heads, they can suffocate within 3-5 minutes, without ever making a sound.
+That is why it is so very important to check them often and see that their breathing is regular and their color good.
+An upright position is always preferable, and there are carriers, which allow this for positioning newborn babies.

-The proper positioning of your baby's hip, pelvis and spine is also important.
-Because a baby is constantly growing, many experts suggest that you choose a carrier that will not put all of your baby's weight on their crotch.
+The proper positioning of your baby's hip, pelvis and spine are also important.
+Because a baby is continually growing, many experts suggest that you choose a carrier that will not put all of your baby's weight on their crotch.
 A narrow band of fabric under the crotch area is not a good idea.
 Preferably use one that spreads the weight over the hips and thighs.
-The carrier should also support the baby's neck, back and bottom.
+The carrier should also support the baby's neck, back, and bottom.

 Only wear babies who are co-operative.
 A wiggling child is at risk of falling out and getting hurt.
-If you are using the carrier to calm your baby down, support them with your hands until they are settled and you are sure they are safe.
+If you are using the carrier to calm your baby, support them with your hands until they settle, and you are sure they are safe.

 Your baby should always be carried high enough for you to be able to kiss them, regardless of the type of carrier.
 No style of carrier should be worn lower than your abdomen or hips.
 A good rule of thumb is that your baby's bum should be at your belly button or higher.

 When your carrier needs to be knotted, tied or clipped in, make sure you do it correctly and securely, as instructed.
-Slip knots should generally not be used.
-Square knots, reef knots and granny knots work best.
-Some also recommend twisting the fabric for added baby wearing safety.
+Slip knots should not be used.
+Square knots, reef knots, and granny knots work best.
+Some also recommend twisting the fabric for added babywearing safety.
 And remember to keep an eye on toddlers and children who might be able to untie these.

 Be aware of tripping hazards so you won't fall with your baby.
-Remember your centre of gravity changes, so you could easily lose your balance.
-Often you'll be able to regain your balance so that you don't fall onto your child, but it's always good to just be aware of this.
+Remember your center of gravity changes, so you could easily lose your balance.
+You can regain your balance so that you don't fall onto your child, but it's always good to be aware of this.